kserve/kserve/docs/samples/performance-testing/grpc.md

 ***

 This tutorial just scratches the surface of Iter8 experimentation capabilities.
-For more features (for example, automatically sending [a notification](https://iter8.tools/0.13/user-guide/tasks/slack/#if-parameter) to slack or GitHub with experiment results), please see [Iter8 documentation](https://iter8.tools).
+For more features (for example, automatically sending [a notification](https://iter8.tools/0.13/user-guide/tasks/slack/#if-parameter) to Slack or GitHub with experiment results), please see [Iter8 documentation](https://iter8.tools).